PLACENTINO ELEMENTARY SCHOOL

 Please contact the Placentino School Guidance Office if you have questions or would like more information regarding 504 Accommodation Plans.

-Our state-of-the-art Media Center is an extension of the classroom, providing supplemental teaching aids that enrich and extend each child's learning.
+Our Media Center is an extension of the classroom, providing supplemental teaching aids that enrich and extend each child's learning.
 Children are encouraged to visit and use the Media Center to apply the reading and research skills they have learned in the classroom.
 The Placentino Media Center houses a centralized audio-visual collection of teacher resources, books and computers for student use, and parent resource materials.
 The Media Center also houses our Makerspace.

 Placentino School thanks the many parents who volunteer their time to keep our Media Center open daily from September to June.